Institute for Fetal Alcohol Spectrum Disorders Discovery (IFASDD)

 A Program Integrating Research, Education & Screening Services

 The Center for Better Beginnings is home to an integrative program to provide education, screening, and research on Fetal Alcohol Spectrum Disorders (FASD), and to provide support to families affected by these conditions.
 Led by Dr. Kenneth Lyons Jones, the physician who co-identified fetal alcohol syndrome in 1973, and Andrea Torzon, our Institute for Fetal Alcohol Spectrum Disorders Discovery (IFASDD) is the nation’s leading epicenter for work to prevent alcohol-exposed pregnancies and to assist those who are affected.
 As a multidisciplinary center, IFASSD brings together medical physicians, researchers, parent advocates and educators as a think-tank for this under-recognized disorder.

 Detecting Alcohol-based Birth Defects

 IFASDD provides screening services to at-risk children who may have been impacted by prenatal alcohol exposure.
 FASD screenings are provided to children receiving services from Kidstart (an early intervention program run by Rady Children’s Hospital-San Diego), as well as youth involved with the juvenile justice system.
 Children who screen positive are then referred to Dr. Jones at UC San Diego Health Pediatrics in Kearny Mesa or Dr. Miguel del Campo at Rady Children’s Hosptial FASD Clinic for a comprehensive diagnostic evaluation.

 Research & Discovery

 Broadening the Scope of Understanding

 The multidisciplinary nature of IFASDD makes innovative research possible.
 A few examples of projects include:

 - A national study to determine the national prevalence of FASD.

 - An intervention study evaluating whether choline (a nutritional supplement) can reduce the severity of cognitive deficits associated with FASD.

-- Testing an intervention to reduce risky drinking among American Indian/Alaska Native (AI/AN) people of reproductive age.
+- Testing an intervention to reduce alcohol exposure among American Indian/Alaska Native (AI/AN) people of reproductive age.

 Read more about our pioneering efforts to understand the impact and scope of problems associated with prenatal alcohol exposure.